arshiafarooqi/Hexagonal-Prism-ANSYS-Structural-Analysis-By-Arshia-Farooqui/README.md

 📂 Contents of the Repository
 1. Project Report (PDF)
 2. Presentation (in PDF form)
+3. A ZIP File containing both the documents (in case you are unable to view them online on GitHub.)

 A detailed engineering report and presentation containing: